JamesSmall/OldProjects/README.md

 # OldProjects
 this is just a few old old projects I had created that I have thrown togeather into this directory. most of these projects I either consider lackluster compared to my current standards or I could create in a fraction of the time I had made them.

+these projects are more of a history of what I have done rather than actual working projects.